 Do you care about having a clean home so you can easily find things if they get lost?

-What do you do if you find a room filled with a bunch of rotting garbage, do you just leave it there and hope for the best?
+What do you do if you find a room filled with a bunch of suspiciouos garbage, do you just leave it there and hope for the best?

-Of course not, rotting garbage can have horrible effects on your home like seeping into the foundation or rotting wood, making the future of your home unstable or with a nasty stench.
+Of course not, decaying garbage can have horrible effects on your home like seeping into the foundation or rotting wood, making the future of your home unstable or with a nasty stench.

-Your WordPress database is like your home, keeping it clean and maintaining it is important for its overall health and longevity!
+Your WordPress database is like your home, maintaining and keeping it clean is important for its overall health and longevity!

 Some WordPress sites have very insidious database issues that are a ticking time bomb.